 A panic attack is a sudden rush of fear and anxiety that seems to come out of nowhere and causes both physical and psychological symptoms.
 The level of fear experienced is unrealistic and completely out of proportion to the events or circumstances that trigger a panic attack.
 Anyone can have a single panic attack, but frequent and ongoing episodes may be a sign of a panic or anxiety disorder that requires treatment.

 The physical symptoms of a panic attack can include fast breathing, severe perspiration, trembling, nausea, dizziness, numbness or tingling, chills or sensations of heat, and increased heart rate.
 In addition to extreme fear, there may be feelings of disconnection from oneself, loss of control, imminent danger, and a strong desire to flee or avoid the situation.
 These symptoms, which often resemble the symptoms of a heart attack or respiratory disorder, may be accompanied by a fear of dying.
-The onset of symptoms is sudden.
+The onset of symptoms is sudden and can develop from either a calm or anxious state.
+Some people experience limited-symptom panic attacks, which consist of less than four of the common symptoms listed above.
 Panic attacks last from about five to 20 minutes, generally peaking within 10 minutes.
 A panic attack can occur several times within a few-hours span and, for some people, can occur every day or once a week.
 Those who have frequent panic attacks often come to recognize the situations that trigger an attack and can learn to be prepared.

 The cause of panic attacks is unknown but there are several theories, including a chemical imbalance in the brain or a genetic predisposition.
 They can be triggered by a variety of conditions and situations, including the presence of a mood disorder, such as anxiety or depression; extreme stress over a long period of time; a physical health problem such as a heart, respiratory, or thyroid condition; overuse of alcohol, nicotine, or caffeine; and the side effects of some medical and recreational drugs.
 Frequent panic attacks generally indicate a panic disorder.
+Panic attacks can also occur while an individual is sleeping, causing them to wake up suddenly with feelings of fear and dread.
 Adolescents and young adults who have panic attacks often have other mental health issues or are at significant risk of developing other issues, such as obsessive-compulsive disorder, anxiety, or other mood disorders, eating disorders, and problems with substance abuse.

 Last updated June 17, 2016.
 Accessed May 4, 2017.